thsmit/TopOpt_in_PETSc_wrapped_in_Python/README.rst

 Post-processing (easy)
 --------

-The framework can write .vtr files of the designs.
+The framework can write .vtr files of the designs with in point data.
 The designs can be viewed in Paraview (https://www.paraview.org/).
+The point data can be transformed into cell data by using Paraview's PointToCellData filter.
 To generate .vtr files add the following command to the problem definition:

 .. code:: bash